davidgrankvist/server-side-simulation/README.md

 This is a work in progress, but here is the general idea.

 ```
-Simulation -> Video Encoder -> Server -> Client
+Simulation -> Encoder -> Server -> Client
 ```

 Steps:
 - The simulation renders a bitmap to an off screen buffer
-- The bitmaps are passed to a video encoder that outputs a video stream
+- The bitmaps are passed through an encoder
-- The server listens to the video stream and forwards it to connected clients
+- The server listens to the stream of encoded bitmaps and forwards them to connected clients
-- The client renders the video stream
+- The client decodes and renders the bitmaps

+### Docs

+To see some ideas I tried out, see [Log.md](./Docs/Log.md).